 Factors Determining Demand

 Demand is the desire of consumers to buy a product or service, when backed by the ability to pay. it is also known as ‘effective demand’ (i.e. only when the customer has the money is demand effective).
-There are several factors that determine the demand for a specific product/service.
+Forex Academy reminds us that, there are several factors that determine the demand for a specific product/service.

 This affects demand in three crucial ways:

 - You may want to buy a £100,000 Ferrari but cannot afford it: the higher the price, the more people there are who cannot afford it..